30th67guy/Edge-Guard-Analysis-Program-for-Orthogonal-Polyhedra/README.md

 This repository contains the implementation of the Edge Guarding algorithm for orthogonal polyhedra, as presented in the thesis "Statistical Analysis on the Art Gallery Problem for Orthogonal Polyhedra".

+In src directory, there are 2 files.
+The file named as "main_with_viewer.cpp" is the older file.
+It is useful to test changing some parameters because it allows us to see a generated polyhedra through GLFW.

 ## Requirements

 - Windows 10 or 11 (x64)